 Remember: a good mastering engineer will enhance the quality of your mix.
 Mastering can’t save a bad mix but it can definitely ruin a good one!
 That’s why it’s extremely important to find a good mastering engineer to do the job.

 Some people use plugins in DAW and standalone Mastering music service programs, but algorithms and software can never have the ear or feelings that a human can!
 And what’s more – the time you spend learning these tools is time that could have been spent on writing or rehearsing your music.
 So why not let a professional take over the tech side while you get creative?

 How do I know my song is good enough?

-Clayton Doran is the Chief Audio Mastering Engineer with tons of experience on stage and in studio.
+Clayton Doran is the Chief FI studio master and Audio Mastering Engineer with tons of experience on stage and in studio.
 He has a great ear for sound and having grown up in music, he knows what it’s all about.